James Hope (1807–1854)

-The Honourable James Hope (7 June 1807 – 7 January 1854), later known as James Hope-Wallace, was a Scottish soldier, landowner and politician.
+James Hope (7 June 1807 – 7 January 1854), later known as James Hope-Wallace, was a Scottish soldier, landowner and politician.

 Biography

 A younger son of General John Hope, 4th Earl of Hopetoun, and his second wife Louisa Dorothea Wedderburn, he served in the Coldstream Guards, where he gained the rank of Lieutenant-Colonel.

 He was elected unopposed at the 1835 general election as a Conservative Member of Parliament (MP) for Linlithgowshire, and re-elected against a Liberal Party opponent in 1837.
 He resigned from the House of Commons in 1838, by the procedural advice of accepting appointment as Steward of the Chiltern Hundreds.

 He changed his name to Hope-Wallace on 4 March 1837, in connection with inheriting the estates of his uncle Lord Wallace (1768–1844), including Featherstone Castle in Northumberland.

 He served at some point as a Deputy Lieutenant of Linlithgowshire.

 He died on 7 January 1854 at Haltwhistle, Northumberland.